Members Info

 - Treat club property with respect and care, its there for us all to use and enjoy.

-- The Saints have zero tolerance for violence and bullying - these behaviours will result in expulsion.
+- The Saints have zero tolerance for violence and bullying - repeated behaviours of this nature will result in expulsion.

 - Participate in the club, activities and social events to get the most out of your club.
 You never know when you may need your fellow members help you - relationships matter.